-- The County will establish and maintain a high standard of accounting practices in conformance with uniform financial reporting in Virginia and Generally Accepted Accounting Principles (GAAP) for governmental entities as promulgated by the Governmental Accounting Standards Board (GASB). - The County's financial accounting system will maintain records on a basis consistent with accepted standards for local government accounting (according to GASB). - The County's annual financial reports will present a summary of financial activity by governmental funds and all funds respectively. - The County's reporting system will also provide monthly information on the total cost of specific services by type of expenditure and revenue, and if necessary, by fund. - The County will retain the right to perform financial, compliance and performance audits on any entity receiving funds or grants from the County. - The County will engage an independent firm of certified public accountants to perform an annual financial and compliance audit according to Generally Accepted Auditing Standards (GAAS) and will have these accountants publicly issue an opinion which will be incorporated in the Comprehensive Annual Financial Report. - The Board's Finance/Government Services and Operations Committee (FGSO) will serve as the Board's Audit Committee and is responsible for approving the selection of the independent firm of certified public accountants (the Board's external auditor) to perform the annual financial and compliance audit, defining the audit scope and receiving the report of the auditor.
-The County will also maintain an ongoing internal audit function for the performance of fiscal, programmatic and operational audits, as determined by the Board's FGSO Committee. - The County will annually seek the GFOA Certificate of Achievement for Excellence in Financial Reporting.
+- The County will establish and maintain a high standard of accounting practices in conformance with uniform financial reporting in Virginia and Generally Accepted Accounting Principles (GAAP) for governmental entities as promulgated by the Governmental Accounting Standards Board (GASB). - The County's financial accounting system will maintain records on a basis consistent with accepted standards for local government accounting (according to GASB). - The County's annual financial reports will present a summary of financial activity by governmental funds and all funds, respectively. - The County's reporting system will also provide monthly information on the total cost of specific services by type of expenditure and revenue, and if necessary, by fund. - The County will retain the right to perform financial, compliance and performance audits on any entity receiving funds or grants from the County. - The County will maintain policies and procedures in conformance with Title 2, Part 200, Code of Federal Regulations (2CAFR 200) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards. - The County will engage an independent firm of certified public accountants to perform an annual financial and compliance audit according to Generally Accepted Auditing Standards (GAAS) and will have these accountants publicly issue an opinion which will be incorporated in the Comprehensive Annual Financial Report.

+• The County will annually seek the GFOA Certificate of Achievement for Excellence in Financial Reporting.